-Beyond being ranked 29th nationally in Batting Average (.332) and 12th in strikeouts per nine innings (8.7) the team also boasted the 2nd highest team G.P.A. in its history garnering a 2.915.
+Beyond being ranked 29th nationally in batting average (.332) and 12th in strikeouts per nine innings (8.7), the team also boasted the second highest team G.P.A. in its history, garnering a 2.915.
 The 2010 club also set a program record for Major League Baseball draft picks in a season when four Golden Eagles heard their names called in the MLB Draft.
-Right handed flame thrower Stephen Pryor went to the Mariners in the 5th round, TTU all-time home run king A.J.
-Kirby-Jones went to the A’s in the 9th round, TTU all-time hits leader Chad Oberacker went to the Cardinals in the 19th round and power left handed pitcher Adam Liberatore was chosen by the Tampa Bay Rays in the 21st round.
-All four of these young men are still playing as Pryor is in the big leagues with the Mariners, Liberatore in Triple A with the Rays, Oberacker in double with the A’s and Kirby-Jones in Double A as well with the Padres.
+Right handed flame thrower Stephen Pryor went to the Seattle Mariners in the fifth round, all-time home run king A.J.
+Kirby-Jones went to the Oakland A’s in the ninth round, all-time hits leader Chad Oberacker went to the St. Louis Cardinals in the 19th round, and power left handed pitcher Adam Liberatore was chosen by the Tampa Bay Rays in the 21st round.
+All four of these young men are still playing as Pryor is in the big leagues with the Mariners, Liberatore in Triple A with the Rays, Oberacker in Double A with the A’s, and Kirby-Jones in Double A with the Padres.

 In 2009, the Golden Eagles made a thrilling run to sweep the Ohio Valley Conference baseball tournament and eliminate No. 14 Alabama from the NCAA regionals, setting the standard for what proved to be an epic 2010 season.
 They finished the 2009 season with a 31-24-1 record, marking the first back-to-back 30-win seasons in Tech history.
 The Golden Eagles swept the OVC tournament, going 4-0, including back-to-back extra-inning victories over Jacksonville State to clinch the OVC title.

-They then went on to the NCAA regional in Clemson, S.C., where they eliminated No. 14 Alabama before being eliminated by eventual regional-champion Clemson.
+They went on to the NCAA regional in Clemson, S.C., where they eliminated No. 14 Alabama before being eliminated by eventual regional-champion Clemson.
 The Golden Eagles had two all-conference team members, six all-tournament team members, and the OVC tournament MVP in A.J.
 Kirby-Jones.
 Alex Henry was also named to the all-regional team at the Clemson Regional.
 Following the 2009 season, pitcher Ryan Dennick was drafted by Major League Baseball’s Kansas City Royals.

 Off the field the 2009 club established the top GPA mark in school history with a 2.928 mark for the year.